sklintyg/frontend/README.md

 ## Running tests

-Jest is used for executing tests.
+vitest is used for executing tests.

-To run tests in Webcert: `yarn workspace @frontend/webcert test`
+To run tests in all packages `yarn test`

-To run tests in Common: `yarn workspace @frontend/common test` (add `--watchAll` if you want the test runner to run the tests for any change you make.)
+To run tests in a perticular workspace `yarn workspace <name of workspace> test`

-See [Jest CLI Options](https://jestjs.io/docs/en/cli) for more info what you can do when executing tests.

 ## Writing tests